ampproject/amp-toolbox/packages/optimizer/README.md

 #### `autoExtensionImport`

 Automatically import any missing AMP Extensions (e.g. amp-carousel).
+This is not recommended if AMP Optimizer is run in the critical serving path.

 - name: `autoExtensionImport`
 - valid options: `[true|false]`
-- default: `true`
+- default: `false`
 - used by: [AutoExtensionImport](lib/transformers/AutoExtensionImporter.js)

 #### `esmModulesEnabled`